AdBOOST/documentation/_posts/2017-02-06-google-spreadsheet-feed.md

 * TOC
 {:toc}

-Coming soon.
-Thank you for your patience
+This tutorial is currently under development.
+Thank you for your patience.

+In the meantime, you can ask any questions regarding this topic at support@adboost.sk